 Diversity Statement & Gender-Neutral Policy

-).
-Advocate Tip of the Day (ATD) operates in alignment with the Council of Parents Attorneys and Advocates' diversity statement (https://www.copaa.org/page/Diversity
+https://www.copaa.org/page/Diversity).
+Advocate Tip of the Day (ATOTD) aligns with the Council of Parents Attorneys and Advocates' diversity statement (

-ATD is committed to the supporting clients of diverse backgrounds and identities; this includes, but is not limited to race, ethnicity, sex, gender, sexual orientation, class, age, ability, religion, and language.
+ATOTD is committed to supporting clients of diverse backgrounds and identities; this includes but is not limited to, race, ethnicity, sex, gender, sexual orientation, class, age, ability, religion, and language.
 Further, in recognition that gender is not binary, ATD has adopted the use of gender-neutral pronouns to refer to individuals who have not yet declared or self-identified.
-Following the Merriam Webster Dictionary's definition and the Associated Press' style guide, unspecified clients and their children will be supported using gender-neutral phrasing such as they/them/their.
+Following the Merriam-Webster Dictionary's definition and the Associated Press style guide, unspecified clients and their children will be supported using gender-neutral phrasing such as they/them/their.

-In addition, ATD seeks to address issues affecting access to advocacy for students of color and linguistically diverse children and their families in recognition that these students are disproportionately represented in special education.
-ATD also seeks to promote the development and empowered of self-advocates from diverse communities as leaders and members in society to fully address the inherent inequities experienced by students of color and linguistically diverse students.
+In addition, ATOTD seeks to address issues affecting access to advocacy for students of color and linguistically diverse children and their families in recognition that these students are disproportionately represented in special education.
+ATOTD also seeks to promote the development and empowerment of self-advocates from diverse communities as leaders and members of society to fully address the inherent inequities experienced by students of color and linguistically diverse students.